Rules

 3. Local organizers

-Local organizers are the people or organisations organizing the EMC in their city or country.
-(In particular, local organizers are usually university students or mathematics professors).
-Their obligations are the following:
+Local organisers are the people or organisations organising the EMC in their city or country.
+Typically, local organisers are university students or mathematics professors.<\p>

 • Before the contest, they should inform all the potential contestants about the competition and its regulations.
 They should choose where and when the contest will be held and make the necessary arrangements.
+Their information will also be published on the official webpage so potential contestants can reach them.

-Additionally, we invite local organizers to help us by proposing problems.
-We intend that all of the problems at the EMC are original (not already seen on the Internet or some other competition), so we invite local organizers to send us problem proposals.
+Additionally, we invite local organisers to help us by proposing problems.
+We intend that all of the problems at the EMC are original (not already seen on the Internet or some other competition), so we invite local organisers to send us problem proposals.
 The problems not selected for the competition are kept confidential forever.
 It is allowed to propose problems which are not entirely original, but in such cases, we require the full background of such a problem, including whether it has appeared in another competition.

 4. Contest regulations